graphistry/graph-app-kit/docs/neptune.md

   If AWS reports `Please select another region`, use the `Select a Region` dropdown in the top right menu.

+  Tenants launching GPUs for the first time may need to [request 4+ vCPU of g4, p3, or p4 capacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) in the intended Neptune region

 **Option 2 - Minimal:**

   * CPU EC2 instance in your Neptune VPC